Credential Abuse

 1. Strong Password Policies

 Organizations should enforce strong password policies that require users to create complex passwords that are difficult for attackers to guess.
-Passwords should be a combination of upper and lower-case letters, numbers, and special characters.
+Passwords should consist of a combination of upper- and lower-case letters, numbers, and special characters.

 2. Multi-Factor Authentication (MFA)